 Then I accidentally stumbled upon a solution that is easier and more effective than the “single vs double wrap” fix.
 I’ve been using this new way for a few months now and it works remarkably well for me.

 Now, that this little technique has been tested, it is time to share it with you, my friends.

 It all comes down to the angle of our knitting needles.
 Apparently, we form looser stitches when our needles are almost parallel to each other at the time when we wrap the tip of the right needle with the yarn.

 And we work tighter when our needles form a right or even acute angle.

 How can we use this information to fix our problems with knitting tension?
 Well, that depends on the type of problem.

-Here are solutions to the four most common ones (they are also explained in this video tutorial):
+Here are solutions to the four most common ones.

 I haven’t tested this simple trick to see whether it works equally well when we use the English knitting style.
 Even though I can knit with the yarn in my right hand, I don’t do it fast enough to uncover any inconsistencies in my knitting tension.